OpenGamma/OG-Platform/eclipse/README.md

 #### Active development of OpenGamma

 If you are actively devloping OpenGamma, then it is recommended to take some addition steps.
-`OpenGamma-Eclipse-Plugins-Developer.p2f` instead of `OpenGamma-Eclipse-Plugins.p2f` in step 4.
-This will provide an enhanced set of Eclipse plugins.

-In addition, follow these steps:

-8. Add additional plugins
- - Redo step 5 above using the file `OpenGamma-Eclipse-Plugins-Developer.p2f`

-9. Load the code formatter
+8. Load the code formatter
  - Go to the Eclipse Preferences.
    This is normally 'Window->Preferences...', but 'Eclipse->Preferences..' on Mac.
  - Select the "Java -> Code Style -> Formatter" page